 Budgetary Highlights

-The original budgets of the ETSB Board were not amended this fiscal year.
-There were no transfers from the General and Wireless Funds to the Capital Fund as in past years.
+The original budgets of the ETSB were amended this fiscal year.
+There were transfers totaling \$170,000 from General and Wireless Funds to the Capital Fund in anticipation of the design and construction of the Next Generation 911 system.